-The BBS was a state-sponsored filmmaking facility.
+The BBS was a state-sponsored filmmaking facility active from 1959–2005.
 In 1973, the studio began granting membership and resources to artists and composers who had no previous experience making films.
 This invitation came as part of the BBS’s Film Language Series, which was aimed at investigating the tools, techniques and structure of film through experimental filmmaking.
-This platform enabled visual artists such as Dóra Maurer to make to create inventive works that could not have found official support in the art context.
+This platform enabled visual artists such as Dóra Maurer to make to create inventive works that could not have found official support in Hungary's art context.

 This screening presents three of the films Dóra Maurer made as part of the BBS’s Film Language Series and its later development, the K/3 group.
 Much like the films on display in Tate Modern’s free Dóra Maurer exhibition, these films explore aspects of filmmaking such as camera movement, duration and the film frame.

 Maurer’s films are paired with works by artist and animator Ágnes Háy and the late artist and filmmaker Gábor Bódy, who initiated the Film Language Series.
-Together the programme explores the ways in which these artists expanded the tradition of structuralist filmmaking.
+Together the programme explores the ways in which these artists expanded the tradition of structural filmmaking.

-Gábor Bódy, Four Bagatelles [Hungary] 1975, 35mm, black and white, sound, 28 min, Hungarian with English subtitles
+Gábor Bódy Four Bagatelles Hungary 1975.
+35mm, black and white, sound, 28 min, Hungarian with English subtitles

-Ágnes Háy, Metronom [Hungary] c.1980, 16mm, black and white, silent, 3 min
+Ágnes Háy Metronome Hungary c.1980.
+Super 8 transferred to 16mm, black and white, silent, 3 min

-Dóra Maurer, Inter-Images 1–3 [Hungary] 1989–90, 16mm, colour, sound, 17 min
+Dóra Maurer Inter-Images 1–3 Hungary 1989–90.
+16mm, colour, sound, 17 min